sachans/pyrpg/README.md

 # pyrps
-A RPS game in Python
+A text based RPS game in Python